miahmo652/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+       useRouteMatch hook is gives you access to its match data.

 2. How would you explain form validation to someone who has never programmed before?

+     Form validation is when you tell the users, items  they are required to fill out and what type of info you'd have to type.
+A way to do that is by using the yup library, to handle the validations for us.
+We declare a schema which is what the form looks like then we validate it using yup.

 3. In 1-2 sentences, define end to end testing.

+    end to end testing is when the UI copys how a user might interact with the ap

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.